DCPROGS/HJCFIT/documentation/source/manual/qmatrix.rst

 :c++11:

   The matrix is an eigen_ array.
-Many linear algebra operations can be peformed very efficiently using Eigen_'s interface.
+Many linear algebra operations can be performed very efficiently using Eigen_'s interface.

   .. literalinclude:: ../../code/qmatrix.cc